nikosgalanis/nikosgalanis/README.md

 - 🎓 Currently a Master's Student in Information Security @ <a href="https://www.ucl.ac.uk"> School of Engineering, UCL</a>

-- 🎓 Bachelor's Degree (Hons) in Computer Science @ <a href="https://www.di.uoa.gr/en">Department of Informatics and Telecommunications, NKUA</a>
+- 🎓 Bachelor's Degree (First Class Honours) in Computer Science @ <a href="https://www.di.uoa.gr/en">Department of Informatics and Telecommunications, NKUA</a>

 </div>